Felix Jones: Dallas Cowboys

-In the first Cowboys playoff win since 1996, playing against the Philadelphia Eagles in the NFC Playoff Wild-Card game, Jones led the team with 16 carries for 148 yards (including a 73-yard touchdown run) and a 30-yard reception.
+In the first Cowboys playoff win since 1996, playing against the Eagles in the NFC Wild Card Round, Jones led the team with 16 carries for 148 yards (including a 73-yard touchdown run) and a 30-yard reception.
 His 148 yards are the third-most rushing yards in a playoff game in team history and his 73-yard run is the longest in franchise postseason history.
 Jones also became the first NFL player with 400 rushing yards on fewer than 50 career carries since Bo Jackson did it in 1987.

 In 2010, Jones bulked up to 225 pounds in order to improve his durability and was officially moved to the top of the depth chart at running back.
 He rushed for 109 yards on 15 carries against the Tennessee Titans, for his first 100-yard game.
 He played in all 16 games for the first time in his career, starting seven games together or in place of Barber and leading the team with 800 rush yards on 185 carries (4.3 yards average) and a touchdown.
 Against the New York Giants he had the longest reception in his career (71 yards).

 In 2011 after Barber was released by the Cowboys, the expectation was that Jones would be the primary running back.
 He also slimmed down into the 210-215 pound range, in order to regain some of the explosiveness he lost in the previous year.
 After suffering a left high ankle sprain in the fifth game of the season against the New England Patriots, the four games he missed gave rookie DeMarco Murray the opportunity to earn the starter position.
-Against the Giants, Murray was lost for the year when he broke his ankle in the first quarter, giving Jones a chance to rush for 106 yards and have six receptions for 31 yards.
+Against the New York Giants, Murray was lost for the year when he broke his ankle in the first quarter, giving Jones a chance to rush for 106 yards and have six receptions for 31 yards.
 He rushed for 108 yards on 22 carries, and added three receptions for 23 yards against the Tampa Bay Buccaneers.
 He finished the year with 585 rushing yards on 127 carries (4.6 average) and 33 receptions for 221 yards.

 Jones missed the entire 2012 offseason workouts because of shoulder surgery and failed the conditioning test at the start of training camp.
-Used in a change-of-pace back role, Jones' best game came against the eventual Super Bowl champion Baltimore Ravens, when he replaced an injured Murray and finished with 18 carries for 92 yards and one touchdown.
-After playing in all 16 games and having seven starts, he battled through knee injuries to finish with 664 yards from scrimmage and a career-worst 3.5 yards average per carry.
+Used in a change-of-pace back role, Jones' best game came against the eventual Super Bowl champion Baltimore Ravens, when he replaced an injured Murray and finished with 18 carries for 92 yards and one touchdown in the 31–29 loss.
+After playing in all 16 games and having seven starts, he battled through knee injuries to finish with 664 yards from scrimmage, five total touchdowns, and a career-worst 3.5 yards average per carry.
 The Cowboys decided not to re-sign Jones after the season, making him a free agent.
-During his five years with the team he registered 2,728 rushing yards, with a 4.8 yards average and 11 touchdowns, while also adding 1,062 receiving yards with three touchdowns.